 Hawes’ central location within the region makes it perfect for accessing the many hiking trails.
 My bed and breakfast had plenty of maps and guides but the trails were also well marked on the roads leading into town.
 Just a short walk down the main road of Hawes and I had a number of directions to choose from that took me into the beautiful surroundings.
 For a very novice traveler at the time, I found the English countryside quite easy to navigate and explore.

-I cannot overstate that the Yorkshire Dales really are every bit as beautiful and pristine in person as they are captured in art or film.
+While sometimes the media can give an unrealistic romanticized image of a place, I have to say: for me, the Yorkshire Dales really are every bit as beautiful in person as they are captured in art and film.
 The dry stone walls laced across the hills made those characteristic “patchwork fields” all around.
 The air quality is, to this day, some of the cleanest I have ever experienced and I don’t recall a speck of litter.

 England is known for being at least a bit rainy through most of the year but when the sun did come out, there were moments when the light would touch the hills that was simply magical.
 Not that I mind the rainy English weather!
 The misty air gave the landscape a dreamy, ethereal quality.